dknoll1/portfolio-app/README.md

 ### Using the Chat Feature

 1. Navigate to the "Chat" page in the portfolio app
-2. Enter the IRC server (default: irc.libera.chat)
+2. Enter the IRC server (default: irc.freenode.org)
-3. Provide a nickname
+3. Provide a nickname or use default..
-4. Enter a channel to join (default: #test)
+4. Enter a channel to join (default: #cafe)
 5. Click "Connect"

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Learn More